robertah/nlu_project_2/README.md

 The models are saved after every epoch in `nlu_project_2/trained_models/model-name/date[hour]/model.h5`.

-You can find the pretrained models and the prediction file for test set in this [folder](https://polybox.ethz.ch/index.php/s/bRnpIz66EB7g1xD).
+You can find the pretrained models and the prediction files for test set in this [folder](https://polybox.ethz.ch/index.php/s/bRnpIz66EB7g1xD).

-Please note that for evaluation and prediction, it will retrieve the last trained model.
+Please *note* that for evaluation and prediction, it will retrieve the last trained model.
 If you would like to test on our pretrained models, we suggest you to do prediction first, and then do training / testing again to verify our model.